Brooklyn Bedding vs DreamCloud Mattress

 Before we discuss each mattress individually, let’s first quickly examine the primary differences between the Brooklyn Signature and DreamCloud beds.
 That way, you have a basic understanding of the topics that will be covered during this review.

-- Price – The Brooklyn Signature is considerably more affordable than the DreamCloud mattress.
+- Price – The Brooklyn Signature is considerably more affordable than both of DreamCloud’s mattresses.

-- Feel – The DreamCloud mattress has a bit of a memory foam feel, while the Brooklyn Signature bed has more of a neutral-foam feel overall.
+- Feel – The DreamCloud mattresses incorporate memory foam and a pillow top, while the Brooklyn Signature bed has more of a neutral-foam feel overall.

 - Firmness Options – With the Brooklyn Signature, consumers can choose between three different firmness options (soft-medium-firm).
-The DreamCloud mattress comes in just one firmness profile.
+Both of the DreamCloud mattresses come in one firmness profile, and they’re around a medium to medium-firm .

 If you came here looking for how the Brooklyn Aurora compares to DreamCloud, you can use the link below to jump directly to that section.